artist zackary steiner-fox explores queer marginalisation while living on a houseboat

 It's always been really important to me that the process of how my work came to the form the audience is viewing it in is evident.
 I like it to be honest in that respect.

 The exhibition has been described as optimistic.
 Would you say this is true of your general outlook on gender identity and acceptance?

 I feel like so much of my work is created out of frustration or anger, so it's nice to know that its physical manifestation is positive.
 I'd hate to make work that seemed hopeless or defeated, because queer people face those feelings enough day to day.

-With discussions of gender identity becoming more prevalent in mainstream media do you feel society is moving toward greater acceptance of the LGBTQIA population?
+With discussions of gender identity becoming more prevalent in mainstream media (such as TIME magazine featuring Laverne Cox on the cover and Transparent becoming a hit on Netflix) do you feel society is moving toward greater acceptance of the LGBTQIA population?